Ilsa, She Wolf of the SS: Reception

 Ilsa, She Wolf of the SS has primarily negative reviews and holds a rating of 36% on Rotten Tomatoes based on 11 reviews.

 The Independent Film Journal wrote, "Only the most dangerously sadistic mentalities will manage to sit voluntarily through more than ten minutes of Ilsa, She Wolf of the SS, a graphic, stomach-churning catalogue of Nazi medical atrocities that makes Texas Chainsaw Massacre look like a Sunday picnic ...
 Theatres catering to the lowest possible grade of audience could make a bundle of dirty money.
 Others would be wise to forget it."

 Gene Siskel of the Chicago Tribune gave the film zero stars out of four and called it "the most degenerate picture I have seen to play downtown ...
 Ilsa plays like a textbook for rapists and mutilation freaks."
 He identified the distributors of the film and advised them to "see it, because I'm certain they would then remove it."

 Vincent Canby of The New York Times reported walking out on the film and wrote that it "could possibly be the worst soft-core sex-and-violence film of the decade—and the funniest.
 It's set in a World War II Nazi concentration camp built in a meadow that looks very southern California.
 You can almost hear the freeway traffic on the other side of the hill."

 Dave Kehr of the Chicago Reader described the film as "self-conscious Canadian-made camp", which "wasn't notorious until it was fiercely denounced in the high-profile media".

 The A.V.
 Club gave the film a scathing review, noting that it "has absolutely no sense of humor that might go where the obvious lack of moral purpose is".

-The film's director Don Edmonds described the screenplay as "the worst piece of shit I ever read".

 Accolades

-Ten years after its initial release, Ilsa, She Wolf of the SS won Best Alternative Release at the 1985 AVN awards.
+Ten years after its initial release, Ilsa, She Wolf of the SS won Best Alternative Release at the 1985 AVN Awards.

 Legacy

 Despite being critically derided, the film has a cult following, largely due to the lead character's endurance and Thorne's camp performance.
-Film scholar Rikki Schubert appraises the character as feminist, writing in Super Bitches and Action Babes: The Female Hero in Popular Cinema, 1970–2006, "she is not a female hero in any ordinary sense, yet she is a strong, active and aggressive protagonist who has become mythical in Western culture."
+Film scholar Rikke Schubart appraises the character as feminist, writing in Super Bitches and Action Babes: The Female Hero in Popular Cinema, 1970–2006, "she is not a female hero in any ordinary sense, yet she is a strong, active and aggressive protagonist who has become mythical in Western culture."

 The character is a quintessential pop cultural depiction of sadomasochism and hypersexuality, with Schubert writing that "The uniform, the beautiful and harsh appearance, the fierce pride and the cold cruelty are all features of the dominatrix, who is here, quite literally, a 'castrating bitch.'
 She is a hypersexual creature, fully devoted to her job, and always in search of satisfaction."